equinor/az-static-web-app-docs-template/README.md

   run: poetry run mkdocs build --config-file docs/mkdocs.yml
 ```

 Rather than modifying the workflow-file created by the SWA, we just renamed the github secret token to `DEPLOYMENT_TOKEN` (which is what the `deploy-site.yml`-file expects) and deleted the file created by the SWA.
-By modifying the secret *before* deleting the file, we ensured that the workflow was not triggered by a new commit before the renaming of teh secret was handled.
+By modifying the secret *before* deleting the file, we ensured that the workflow was not triggered by a new commit before the renaming of the secret was handled.

 ### Extra: Editing the documentation
 **Sphinx:**<br>